Eligibility for Institutional Academic Consortium Membership:

 EDUCATION: Professional coursework and/or clinical rotations in integrative medicine/health.

-RESEARCH: Individuals engaged in systematic research investigation designed to contribute to the evidence base of integrative medicine, OR
+RESEARCH: Individuals engaged in systematic research investigation designed to contribute to the evidence base of integrative medicine.

 CLINICAL CARE: Prevention and treatment services for patients, groups or communities that integrate conventional medical approaches of surgery and pharmacology with other forms of evidence-based complementary and alternative modalities.